preeti123/CheckInAppMapServer/README.md

 <h2> Summary </h2>

-Checkin app is a mobile app, used to shows users the different activities happening at a location based on popularity.
+Checkin app is a mobile app, used for showing users the various activities happening at a location based on popularity.

 Checkin App can be used by users for two reasons:
 <ol>